Hreflang tags are created as a perfect solution for any websites that have multiple versions of different languages.

 In case you don’t want to do all the hard works, you could use Magento 2 SEO suite to setup the hreflang tags quickly and better Magento multi language SEO.

 BSS Commerce Magento 2 SEO suite stands by you to eliminate all the duplicate content issues:

 - Add the hreflang tags for each store view.

 - Freely selecting languages and countries for a store view.

 - Ability to enable the hreflang tags for the homepage, product, category or even CMS page.

-Beside addition hreflang tags, this Magento 2 SEO suite also supports and adds various exclusive features for better ranking results of your store:
+Beside addition hreflang tags to optimize Magento multi language SEO, this Magento 2 SEO suite also supports and adds various exclusive features for better ranking results of your store:

 - Rich snippets added to highlight website on SERPs.